If templates and training won’t fix your board pack, what will?

 Do templates and training improve the quality of board papers?

 Most governance teams will eventually put down the red pen and try to tackle their board reporting problem by offering training to management or rolling out report templates.
-But just 27% of those who provide in-house training rated their board pack as “Good” or “Excellent”, and 81% of the organisations who use templates for their board papers classed their packs as “Poor” or “Weak”.
+But in 2023 just 27% of those who provided in-house training rated their board pack as “Good” or “Excellent”, and 81% of the organisations who used templates for their board papers classed their packs as “Poor” or “Weak”.

 Hardly a ringing endorsement, but it’s not altogether surprising.
 Research shows that we forget around 75% of new information within six days if it’s not appropriately applied.
 So, although training can be useful for encouraging management to engage with the principles of effective report writing, it’s unlikely to change how people work day-to-day — especially if the training relates to something they do only once a month.
 What’s more, it’s hard to roll out and sustain the impact when you’re working with large teams of report writers and a cast that frequently changes.